-Using research-based methods for delivery and instruction in the areas of reading, writing and vocabulary, and speaking and listening, our students demonstrate passion and derive great meaning from the world around them.
-We invite you to learn more about our Language Arts program below.
+Using research-based methods for instruction in the areas of reading, writing and vocabulary, and speaking and listening, the Language Arts are incorporated into Caedmon’s curriculum in a developmentally appropriate manner at every age level.

-Every reader is unique and our faculty supports each child in developing his or her reading and comprehension skills in a variety of ways.
+Every reader is unique and our faculty supports each child in developing their reading and comprehension skills in a variety of ways.
 Teachers engage in ongoing assessments to determine independent and instructional reading levels.
 Children choose books from their classroom libraries as well as the school library, at their own appropriate reading level, to read during frequent “Drop Everything And Read” (DEAR) periods.
 During daily reading periods, teachers gather the class to present a new reading skill or strategy, or they form small groups of children based on instructional level, and work on specific skills in “guided reading” sessions.
 In addition to these sessions, our children read short stories, both fiction and non-fiction, and answer both implicit and explicit comprehension questions , and summarize the texts in their own words.
 This directly supports developing comprehension skills and strengthens children’s test-taking skills.

 Tel: +1 212-879-2296